 It is impossible to come across a site that does not have an image in it.
 There are no two ways about the fact that images are the biggest culprits when it comes to slow loading of a website.
 While you may have several varieties of images for various sizes of screens, it is always good to have an image that is accessible from all devices.
-This can be done by either altering the existing back end mark up or by using applications like Mobify and Adaptive Images.
+This can be done by either altering the existing back-end mark up or by using applications like Mobify and Adaptive Images.
 These apps resize the image on their own depending on the user’s screen.

-Performance budget sets the responsive website’s overall size and speed much like the usual budget sets the allowance of spending the resources.
+Performance budget sets the responsive website’s overall size and speed, much like the usual budget sets the allowance of spending the resources.
 Hence in case you wish to add or edit a page you must first check the space available.
 Let us say that after you add a resource, you realize that you are utilizing more than what has been allocated to you then what shall be your course of action?
-You will necessarily have to choose one of the two i.e. either optimize the features already present on the website or remove some existing features to make space for the new ones.
+You will necessarily have to choose one of the two i.e. either optimise the features already present on the website or remove some existing features to make space for the new ones.

-4. Remove Nonessential Page Elements
+Remove Nonessential Page Elements

 You first need to know how are your pages being utilized by your visitors.
 This will give you an insight into which page is easier to remove to raise user satisfaction and which ones shall not be removed to prevent a decline in user experience.
 You can do away with pages that do not get a lot of activities by the users.
-For example social buttons on a page can be removed if that page does not rely much on social sharing.
+For example, social buttons on a page can be removed if that page does not rely much on social sharing.

 No matter what technique you have used, one mandatory aspect of optimizing performance from a responsive website is testing.
 One way to test it is by using tools such as Screenfly but it is always better to have a test carried out on as many devices as possible.
 Keep the usability of the website in your mind while testing it on various devices.
 It should not only look good but also be easily navigable and have a strong call to action.
 Scrutinize the text also to appear natural and not look squashed.
 One good way to address the issue of text is to use FitText which is a plugin that updates font sizes on its own.
-It also ignores CSS font size and hence do not use it for paragraphs; instead use it only for headlines.
+It also ignores CSS font size and hence does not use it for paragraphs; instead, use it only for headlines.